wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 * main directory in your home directory in the format (`YYYY-MM-DD-name_of_the_practial`, where `YYYY` is the current year, `MM` is the current month, and `DD` is the current day, and `name_of_the_practical` matches the practical).
-For instance, on the 27th of September 2022 you should create the directory `2022-09-27-read_cleaning` for this practical.
+For instance, on the 9th of October 2022 you should create the directory `2022-09-27_read_cleaning` for this practical.
 In the tutorial we will use this example directory name.
 * Inside this directory, create other three directories, called `input`, `tmp`, and `results`.